OsbornePro/NovaKey-Daemon/SECURITY.md

 ### Pairing material is sensitive

-Successful pairing results in a per-device **32-byte PSK** stored in `devices.json`.
+Successful pairing results in a per-device **32-byte PSK** stored in the device store.
-Treat pairing results and `devices.json` as secrets.
+Treat pairing results and the device store as secrets.

+**Device store at rest:**
+- On **Windows**, device store is DPAPI-protected (`*.dpapi.json`).
+- On **non-Windows**, device store is sealed with XChaCha20-Poly1305 using an OS keyring-derived key when available; if keyring is unavailable (headless environments), NovaKey may fall back to plaintext JSON with strict permissions (0600).

 If an attacker obtains a device PSK, they can produce valid `/msg` frames (arming/two-man can reduce silent injection risk, but does not protect a compromised host).